talon-one/talon_one.js/docs/ManagementApi.md

   'valid': "valid_example", // String | Either \"expired\", \"validNow\", or \"validFuture\".
 The first option matches coupons in which the expiration date is set and in the past.
 The second matches coupons in which start date is null or in the past and expiration date is null or in the future, the third matches coupons in which start date is set and in the future.
   'usable': "usable_example", // String | Either \"true\" or \"false\".
 If \"true\", only coupons where `usageCounter < usageLimit` will be returned, \"false\" will return only coupons where `usageCounter >= usageLimit`.
   'referralId': 56, // Number | Filter the results by matching them with the ID of a referral.
 This filter shows the coupons created by redeeming a referral code.
-  'recipientIntegrationId': "recipientIntegrationId_example", // String | Filter results by match with a profile id specified in the coupon's RecipientIntegrationId field
+  'recipientIntegrationId': "recipientIntegrationId_example", // String | Filter results by match with a profile id specified in the coupon's RecipientIntegrationId field.
-  'batchId': "batchId_example", // String | Filter results by batches of coupons 'exactMatch': false, // Boolean | Filter results to an exact case-insensitive matching against the coupon code 'dateFormat': "dateFormat_example", // String | Determines the format of dates in the export document.
+  'batchId': "batchId_example", // String | Filter results by batches of coupons 'exactMatch': false, // Boolean | Filter results to an exact case-insensitive matching against the coupon code.
+  'dateFormat': "dateFormat_example", // String | Determines the format of dates in the export document.
-  'campaignState': "campaignState_example" // String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived. - `draft`: Campaigns that are drafts.
+  'campaignState': "campaignState_example", // String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived. - `draft`: Campaigns that are drafts.
+  'valuesOnly': false // Boolean | Filter results to only return the coupon codes (`value` column) without the associated coupon data.
 };
 apiInstance.exportCoupons(applicationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);